-- Automated checking against the database of the Management Authority to see whether the permit is still valid.
-These checks can be fully automated. - Automated consistency checks between the data in the CUSTOMS declaration, the CITES permit and other supporting documents available in electronic format such as transport manifests. - Use of information from the electronic CITES permits to set parameters in the risk assessment system used by Customs/border control authorities.
-For example if the declaration contains CITES Appendix I species, the risk management system could increase the evaluated risk.
-Customs and any other designated border control authority should work together with the Management Authority to identify CITES relevant parameters for the Customs risk management system.
+- Automated checking whether the permit is still valid by checking against the database of the Management Authority.
+These checks can be fully automated. - Automated consistency checks between the data in the CUSTOMS declaration, the CITES permit and other supporting documents available in electronic format such as transport manifests. - Customs should use information from the electronic CITES permits as parameter in their risk assessment system.
+For example if the declaration contains CITES Annex I species the risk management system could increase the evaluated risk.
+Customs should work together with the Management Authority to identify CITES relevant parameters for the Customs risk management system.

-Step 3 is mainly affecting Customs/border control authorities internal workflows and must be implemented by themselves.
-Nevertheless, it is important for the Management Authority to understand the level of automated controls that Customs/other border control authorities has implemented as this will impact the enforcement of the Convention.
-Thus, the level of automated controls and their effectiveness should be reviewed on a regular basis and discussed in the joint national steering committee.
+Step 3 is mainly affecting Customs internal work flows and must be implemented by Customs.
+Nevertheless it is important for the Management Authority to understand the level of automated controls that Customs has implemented as this will impact the enforcement of the Convention.
+Therefore the level of automated controls and their effectiveness should be reviewed on a regular basis and discussed in the joint steering committee.